-The landing page had an attractive background, and contained quite a bit of key information.
-Here is a run-down of my first impression.
+The landing page had an attractive background and contained quite a bit of key information.

 So, my first impression of the site was pretty good.
 There was a sign-up form to the right, some information to the left, and a login form at the top.